 This weight is then compared to the weight that has been calculated by the warehouse control system (WCS).
-If the weight in the WCS is within tolerance of the weight measured by the scale, the carton is allowed to convey toward shipping.
+If the weight in the WCS is within tolerance of the weight measured by the scale, the carton is sent to shipping.
 If the two weights are not within tolerance, the carton is conveyed to an area where it’s triaged for further evaluation.
 Even though mis-shipments are extremely rare in today’s automated fulfillment environments, it is important to include shipping weigh-in-motion as a quality check.

 Improve Order Fill Rate to Meet Customer Average and Peak Demands